 Simple TOP 10 query

-EF Core still have a big overhead comparing to ADO.NET and LINQ2DB on simple queries.
+EF Core still has a big overhead comparing to ADO.NET and LINQ2DB on simple queries.
 In my opinion performance impact can be from 50-70% for simple systems to 5-10% for enterprise systems (this is for simple queries).

 Also you can see EF Core can't execute raw SQL queries fast.
 And EF Core can't execute custom result - you limited to entities.

-Compiled EF Core queries are a bit faster. (but still far from ADO.NET or LINQ2DB).
+Compiled EF Core queries are a bit faster (but still far from ADO.NET or LINQ2DB).

 Simple TOP 500 query

 EF Core queries (both LINQ and raw SQL) performance is near Entity Framework 6.
 ADO.NET and LINQ2DB are a little faster.